 You don’t have to be an avid golfer to enjoy the benefits of a Mulligan Marriage– the term “Mulligan” has now entered popular culture.
-A “Mulligan” means any “do-over,” or second chance after an initial failure.
+A “Mulligan” means any “do-over.”
+A mulligan is an act of grace, a second chance after an initial failure.

-The Mulligan operates on a forgiveness principle.
-There are conflicting etiologies for the Mulligan.
-Of course, these perfectly reasonable but conflicting stories all start with a golfer named Mulligan.
+The mulligan operates on a forgiveness principle.
+There are conflicting origin stories for the mulligan.
+Of course, these perfectly reasonable but conflicting stories all start with a golfer named “Mulligan.”

-However, the Mulligan offers an important mindset for marital communication.
+However, the notion of a “mulligan” offers an important mindset for marital communication.

 When your partner criticizes, it’s only natural to defend.
 But what if instead of becoming defensive, you simply say;

 Hey, I’m feeling kinda defensive right now… could you put that a different way?

 The Mulligan marriage is a way of gently protesting to your partner that you feel attacked or criticized without falling into a reactively defensive posture.